School Logo

 Intent

 At Ethelbert Road we believe that Religious Education plays an important part in developing our children’s spiritual, moral, social and cultural growth.
 Through the teaching of R.E. children gain a better understanding of themselves and their belief system and also develop an awareness of the differing beliefs of others.
-R.E. offers our children the means by which to understand how other people choose to live and to understand why they choose to live in that way.
+R.E. offers our children a means by which to understand how other people choose to live and to understand why they choose to live in that way.
 This helps children to develop respect and tolerance towards their peers, staff and the community as a whole.
-As well as developing factual knowledge of a variety of religions, R.E. also encourages students to ask questions about life, develop self-reflection and promotes attitudes of confidence and thoughtfulness about themselves.
+As well as developing factual knowledge of a variety of religions and non- religious world views (such as the names of holy books, specific world views and ceremonies) R.E. also encourages students to ask questions about life, develop self-reflection and promotes attitudes of confidence and thoughtfulness about themselves.
 We aspire to help children to develop the ability to make reasoned and informed judgements about religious and moral issues which is an essential skill in our 21st century multi-cultural society.

 Implementation

-We currently follow the discovery scheme of work, which gives children a key question to explore each term, focusing on one or more religion per term.
-This allows children to explore a variety of religions across their time at Ethelbert Road and also gives them space to consider their own beliefs and how these are similar and different to the beliefs of other people.
+We currently follow the Kent Agreed Syllabus, which gives children a key question to explore for a series of lessons, focusing on one or more religion or non-religious world view.
+This allows children to explore a variety of religions and world views across their time at Ethelbert Road and also gives them space to consider their own beliefs and how these are similar and different to the beliefs of other people.

-In reception the children look at the Christian celebrations of Easter and Christmas as well as exploring a variety of other religions through questions such as 'What makes people special?' and 'What can we learn from stories?'
-This allows them to notice similarities and differences between a number of different religions as well as to link their own life experiences to those of people who follow different religions.
+In reception the children explore a variety of religions through questions such as 'Which people are special and why?' and 'Which stories are special and why?'
+This allows them to notice similarities and differences between a number of different religions as well as to link their own life experiences to those of others.

-In Years 1 - 6 each class spends 3 to 4 terms looking at questions about Christianity allowing them to learn about the most prevalent religion in the UK.
-Each year group also spends 2 to 3 terms learning about 1 or 2 other religions including, Judaism, Hinduism, Islam and Sikhism.
+In Years 1 - 6 the children learn about a variety of aspects of the beliefs and practices of Christians, the most prevalent religion in the UK.
+In Key Stage 1 the children also learn about one other religion, either Judaism or Islam, allowing them to develop their understanding of this religion.
+In Key stage 2 other religions including, Judaism, Hinduism, Islam and Sikhism and non-religious views, including humanism, are also explored.
 In this way children are able to learn about a diverse range of beliefs and ways of life, discussing their own opinions as well as the beliefs of others.
 They are also able to make links between various religions to see how people who may at first seem to be very different, in fact have a number of things in common.

 Impact